-This Beginner’s Guide to the Way of Santiago gives you all the details you need to make the journey without doubts.
+This Beginner’s Guide to Portuguese Way gives you all the details you need to make the journey without doubts.
 Read here about all the doubts shared by pilgrims before starting the route, so you don’t get distracted looking for the information on several different websites.

 What is the Portuguese Way of Santiago?